The cart is empty!

 -Karen Falcon

+We will land in the international airport of Cartagena, in the Caribbean coast.
 Cartagena is a city founded as a major port in 1533, located on the northern coast of Colombia in the Caribbean Coast Region.
+It was strategically located between the Magdalena and Sinú rivers and became the main port for trade between Spain and its overseas empire, establishing its importance by the early 1540s.
+During the colonial era it was a key port for the export of Peruvian silver to Spain and for the import of African slaves.
 In order to defend it against pirate attacks in the Caribbean, great castles and walls were built throughout the city.
 Cartagena's colonial walled city and fortress were designated a UNESCO World Heritage Site.
+We will spend the afternoon visiting most of those buildings and learning about its fantastic history.

 In the way towards Isla Salamanca National Park we will stop on the Barranquilla city limits and visit some dry scrub forest where our main target will be the endemic Chestnut-winged Chachalaca.
 Most of the morning will be spent in the extensive wetlands and Mangroves of the Salamanca National Park east of Baranquilla.
 The Salamanca National Park is adjacent to the Ciénaga Grande, right in the middle of the Barranquilla- Santa Marta highway.
 Offers good chances for the endemic and Critically Endangered Sapphire-bellied Hummingbird, like another interesting birds as the Bicolored Conebill, Black-crested Antshrike, Golden-green and Red-rumped Woodpeckers, Dwarf Cucko, Yellow-chinned Spinetail, Bronzed Cowbird and Striped-backed Wren.